ernolf/NcDavTray/README.md

 * **Left‑click**: shows a short status balloon (server, drive, subpath, state)
 * **Right‑click**: *Connect*, *Disconnect (pause)*, *Settings*, *About*, *Exit*

 ---

+## Tuning the WebClient service

+NcDavTray provides a **WebClient tuning** tab in the Settings dialog.
+It exposes the most relevant registry settings of the underlying Windows WebDAV redirector (WebClient) in a safe, documented way:

+* Maximum number of files per folder (attribute cache size)
+* Maximum file size (Max = 4 GB)
+* Local / internet server timeouts
+* Send/receive timeout
+* "Server not found" cache lifetime

+All values are shown with both their **current registry value** and a **readable explanation**, and each option has an inline help text.
+Reading the settings does **not** require admin rights; elevation (UAC) requires administrator permissions and is only requested when you click **“Apply changes”** which will write the new values back to the WebClient service.

+---